DataSF/housing-data-hub/data-browser/_posts/first-time-homebuyers/2014-01-01-households-rcvg-loans-by-year.md

 "y-format": ","
 ---

 The Mayor’s Office of Housing and Community Development (MOHCD) offers loan assistance to first time homebuyers.
-The chart below shows the number of homebuyers who have received down payment assistance loans in recent years.
-Some homebuyers take advantage of multiple loan types.
+The chart below shows the number of homeowners who have received loan assistance and the total number of loans issued in recent years.
+Some homebuyers take advantage of multiple loan types, so the total number of loans may exceed the number of households that benefit from the loans.